damnbhola/Fb/README.md

 ## Aim

-To create a phishing page for facebook for testing purposes.
+To create a phishing page of facebook for testing purposes.

 ## Setup Instructions
 ```